About the Regional Development Authority

 Dana recently retired from her profession as an interior designer and part owner of Paragon Commercial Interiors, Inc., the business she began 39 years ago in Davenport Iowa.
 Dana is a lifelong Iowan, growing up in Forest City Iowa, graduating from Iowa State University, and after a few years living in Chicago, returned with her husband Mark to raise their family in the Quad Cities.
 Dana’s current community and board service includes: Figge Art Museum; Downtown Davenport Partnership; Putnam Museum & Science Center; Iowa State University College of Design Advancement Council; RDA; Trinity Regional Health System; and US Bank Advisory Board.
 In addition to a strong belief in community service, Dana is a devoted mother of two amazing and successful children along with their amazing and successful spouses, and grandmother “Gigi” to 7 amazing and wonderful grandchildren.

-Ken Beck, ex officio, Scott County Board of Supervisors
+Ken Beck, P.E. – ex officio, Scott County Board of Supervisors

 Kyle works in Quality Management at the Rock Island Arsenal.
 Kyle has also served as the Alderman At-Large for the city of Davenport since 2016.
-Kyle also serves on the Greater Davenport Redevelopment Corporation (GDRC), is the liaison to the Davenport Riverfront Improvement Commission, and is a board member of the Davenport Central Hall of Honor.
-Kyle volunteers his time teaching a government class at the 180 Zone, teaching 3rd graders at Eisenhower Elementary through Junior Achievement, and coaching baseball at Southeast Little League.
+Kyle also serves on the Greater Davenport Redevelopment Corporation (GDRC), is the liaison to the Davenport Riverfront Improvement Commission, and is a board member of the Davenport Central Hall of Honor and Ridgecrest Retirement Village.
+Kyle volunteers his time supporting Davenport Central High Booster Club, teaching 3rd graders at Eisenhower Elementary through Junior Achievement, and coaching baseball at Southeast Little League.
 Kyle and his wife Abby live in Davenport and have four children.
 Kyle enjoys seeing how the RDA is able to support all of the great nonprofits in Scott County.